-Update (summer 2020): since writing this post in July of 2017, this research has grown to become a book!
-So Much to Be Angry About: Appalachian Movement Press and Radical DIY Publishing, 1969–1979 will be available on West Virginia University Press in early 2021.
-Find out more here!
+Update (summer 2021): since writing this post in July of 2017, this research has grown to become a book!
+So Much to Be Angry About: Appalachian Movement Press and Radical DIY Publishing, 1969–1979 was release in March 2021 on West Virginia University Press, and you can get a copy from the Justseeds shop!

 A couple weeks back I finished up a long draft of an article I’m writing for the upcoming issue of Signal: A Journal of International Political Graphics & Culture, edited by Justseeds members Alec “Icky” Dunn and Josh MacPhee and published by PM Press.
 The article details the history of a now-little-known print shop called Appalachian Movement Press that was based in Huntington, West Virginia, for the decade between 1969 and 1979.